-12.8 In summary, we consider that the site performs well in sustainability terms in terms of being conveniently situated to a wide range of services and facilities and is accessible via other means of transport other than the private car.
-As discussed below the site has a limited Green Belt function and its removal for a mixed use employment and housing scheme would not materially harm any of the Green Belt purposes.
-We therefore considered this site is both suitable and available and should be seriously considered as a mixed use development allocation that can deliver the required level of growth over the plan period.
+Many of these services are within 400m walking distance of the site. - 8.10 The site is also well served by a wide range of existing and frequent bus routes travelling along Penistone Road and Norfolk Hill.
+These bus service provide access to Chapeltown/ Lowedge (86), Sheffield Centre/ Rotherham Town Centre (135) Ecclesfield (765), Harley (M92) and Ranmoor (782).
+The bus stops serving these routes are also within 400m convenient walking distance of the site. - 8.11 In summary, we consider that the site performs well in sustainability terms in terms of being conveniently situated to a wide range of services and facilities and is accessible via other means of transport other than the private car.
+As discussed below in section 10, the site has a limited Green Belt function and its removal for housing purposes would not materially harm any of the Green Belt purposes.
+We therefore considered this site is both suitable and available and should be seriously considered as a housing development allocation that can deliver the required level of growth in the right location over the plan period. - 8.12 Influenced by this analysis, some initial masterplanning/ design work was undertaken.
+This work has identified an overall version of the development of the site as well as demonstrating its availability, suitability and deliverability as a short term development opportunity to support the future housing growth delivery for the City.